Skip to main content

 kubectl delete pod rds-connection-test-pod

 This configures the use of a Postgres username and password for Styra DAS to authenticate with Amazon RDS.
 Supply the root user’s username and password during Configuration and Installation.
-The following section describes using IAM authentication between Styra DAS and Amazon RDS.
+If you only want to use the username and password to authenticate, you can jump down to the Ingress section.

 AWS IAM User and Role Configuration